djquigon/uga-stats/README.md

 # uga-stats
-A spring web app for UGA football statistics junkies.
+A spring boot web app for UGA football statistics junkies.
 Users can create accounts to view and save their favorite players and stats.

 ## UGASTATS SETUP: